Capgemini/xrm-datamigration-xrmtoolbox/README.md

 2. If you have an existing import config file, you can click on **Load** to edit that file.
 This will pre-input the configs that you had stored in that file.
 ![Load Import Config file](images/LoadImportConfig.png "Load Config file")

-3. Adjust the fetch and write settings accordingly, including a schema file if importing to CSV.
+3. Adjust the fetch and write settings accordingly, including a schema file if importing from CSV.
  ![Edited Import Config file](images/EditedImportConfigs.png "Edited Import Config file")

 4. To save the new or updated import config file, click on **Save**.